SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-01-someweekendreading-ai-podcast.md

 I mean, I'm as vain as the next person, so their generally positive view of this CLBTNR made me feel sorta good&hellip; until I slapped myself silly with the fact that there's _nothing there_ that can even understand, let alone have a respectable opinion.
-I might as well feel good about a dice roll.
+I might as well feel good about my dishwasher.
+(It _is_ a good dishwasher, _for washing dishes._
+But I don't ask it for opinions on what I read or write.)

 ## The Weekend Conclusion